iBEAT-V2/iBEAT-V2.0-Docker/README.md

     * When the brain is close to the boundary, the pipeline may occasionally exit abnormally.
     * The `--skip_surface` option may not work properly in some cases.
 * The option `--skull_prob_thresh` has been removed.
 Instead, we provided two more options, i.e., `--t1_skull_prob_thresh` and `--t2_skull_prob_thresh` to make it more flexible for different modalities especially when two modalities are input together.
-* We upgrade the skull stripping performance.
+* We upgraded the skull stripping performance.
 * The latest version can be acquired by: `docker pull ibeatgroup/ibeat_v2:release205`.

 ## Release notes for version 2.0.0